|Course Title||Professional Development in Early Years BA (Hons) Top-up|

 Students are assessed through a combination of formative and summative assessments.
 The summative assessments consist of both written assignments and assessed presentations.

 This course incorporates a range of teaching activities including informal discussions and presentations, as well as workshops to develop essential research skills and visits from outside speakers on career progression routes.
-Modules allow you to link theory to your own practice and thus expand your professional skills alongside your academic development.

 All students receive an initial allocation of 600 credits per academic year for printing and photocopying, additional credits can be purchased if required.